tartley/genesis/README.txt

         What license to use for your new project.
 This determines what LICENSE.txt file to create.
 Valid values of L include the name of any file stored in your '~/.genesis/licenses' directory.
+    --force
+        Required to create a new project in a non-empty directory, overwriting any files or dirs with the same name as template content.

 See the section *Config file* to set default values for command line flags.